eliwei01/arm-learning-paths/content/learning-paths/embedded-systems/trace_arm_systems/know_your_target.md

 Steps:

-1. Determine what type of target you are tracing.
+1. Determine what type of target implementation you are tracing.
 2. To learn about tracing your target, consult your target documentation or designer.
 3. To make trace work on your target, implement the necessary adjustments.
 4. Be aware of any changes to your target that alter or limit your trace capability.